 Verify Your Email

-Once you click get started, you will be prompted that your profile has been created but you have to verify your email address.
+Once you click to get started, you will be prompted that your profile has been created but you have to verify your email address.

 Don’t try sending me emails here, this is a dummy email.